alexeygrigorev/kubeflow-deep-learning/README.md

 # Kubeflow Deep Learning

-Deployng a Keras model with KServe (formely KFServing) and EKS
+Deployng a Keras model with KServe (formerly KFServing) and EKS

 * Here's a detailed step-by-step guide for doing it: [guide.md](guide.md)
 * Want to talk about it?
 Join [DataTalks.Club](https://datatalks.club)